jschiarizzi/josephschiarizzipersonalwebsite.github.io/about/index.md

 <img src="http://i.imgur.com/gFWMev6.jpg" alt="profile" class="profile" />

 My name is Joseph Schiarizzi and I'm a Computer Science student at The George Washington University.
 I love problem solving and trying out new technology.
-I'm the Recruitment Director of my school's chapter of the ACM and I attend hackathons whenever I can.
+I spend a lot of time working on [Hackital](hackital.io) - a hackathon in the capital, which I am the Director of.

 You can take a look at my open source projects on [GitHub](https://www.github.com/jschiarizzi).
 If you see something you like, enjoyed one of my blog posts, or use one of my applications, share the love and [buy me a slice of pizza](https://www.paypal.me/JosephSchiarizzi)!